pimvh/cloud_init/README.md

 # TLDR - What will happen if I run this

 - Assert required variables are defined
-- Create directory to start cloud_init files
+- Create directory to start cloud-init files
 - Fetch Github hostkeys (when requested)
 - Generate Github SSH-key (when requested)
 - Configure SSH Host CAs and User CAs (when requested)
-- Template Cloud_init userdata
+- Template cloud-init userdata
-- Template Cloud_init networkdata
+- Template cloud-init networkdata
 - Register Github SSH-key (when requested)
 - Add SSH CA to known hosts (when requested)
 - Add SSH Host CA to known hosts (when requested)